-- Record all your VIA involvements (i.e. with your class, your CCA, own involvement outside school) in the table below. - For VIA done outside school, please pass a letter from the organisation to Ms Hazlin (Admin Executive, in the General Office), who will help to capture the hours of service rendered in the School Cockpit.
+Record all your VIA involvements (i.e. with your class, your CCA, own involvement outside school) in the table below.

+For VIA done outside school, please pass a letter from the organisation to Ms Hazlin (Admin Executive, in the General Office), who will help to capture the hours of service rendered in the School Cockpit.

-Date Type of Activity Venue Organisation No of Hours TOTAL L NUMBER OF HOURS:
+Date Type of Activity Venue Organisation No of Hours Total N umber of Hours: